QQrex/PyCitySchools/README.md

 Cell 3 - Create DataFrame of THS 10th to 12th graders that passing math and reading scores.

-With the new student count of THS and THS students with passing grades, we can recaculate passing math, reading and overall % at THS.
+With the new student count of THS and THS students with passing grades, we can recalculate passing math, reading and overall % at THS.

 ![THS%](https://github.com/QQrex/School_District_Analysis/blob/main/Resources/pass%20percent%2C%20math%2C%20read%2C%20both.PNG)
->Cell 1 - Count passing math scores at THS and caculate passing %.
+>Cell 1 - Count passing math scores at THS and calculate passing %.
 >
->Cell 2 - Count passing reading scores at THS and caculate passing %.
+>Cell 2 - Count passing reading scores at THS and calculate passing %.
 >
->Cell 3 - Count passing overall scores at THS and caculate passing%.
+>Cell 3 - Count passing overall scores at THS and calculate passing%.

 With the correct data for THS we need to place the data in the per school summary DataFrame.
-We will accompish this by using the .loc method similar to how we replace the THS 9th grader math and reading scores
+We will accomplish this by using the .loc method similar to how we replace the THS 9th grader math and reading scores

 ![replace](https://github.com/QQrex/School_District_Analysis/blob/main/Resources/replace%20per_school%20percentages.PNG)
 >Cell 1 - Replacing THS math % with .loc method by using 'THS' as index for row and '% passing math' as column